Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 However, I was impressed by the speed of the kitchen.
 Despite the line at the register, the chefs were getting orders out fast.

-After placing my order, I only waited a few minutes before they called my number.
+After placing my order, I waited only about 10 minutes before they called me.
 The staff at the pickup counter were polite, loud enough to be heard over the noise of the food hall, and kept the crowd moving.

 Conclusion